Scalabrini Mission House

 Established in 1987, the Scalabrinian Migration Center (SMC) is a research center on migration from and to Asia.
 SMC has a documentation section, publishes the quarterly Asian and Pacific Migration Journal, conducts research projects, and organizes conferences and seminars.
 SMC is part of the Scalabrini Migration Study centers (SMSC) network and is currently directed by Dr. Maruja M.B.
 Asis.

 The Scalabrini Formation Center (SFC) is a seminary for languages and philosophy studies.
 It was blessed by Card.
 Sin in 1985.
 It is directed by Fr.
-Alvirio Mores, cs and Fr.
-Nguyen Quang Huynh, cs
+Nguyen Quang Huynh, cs and Fr.
+Reynaldo Saavedra, cs

 The Scalabrini Theological House of Studies (STHS) began in 1988, but it transferred to the new building in 1992.
 It is an international community.
 It is directed by Fr.
-Luis Antonio Diaz Lamus, cs and Fr.
-Tran Quoc Bao (Joseph), cs.
+Leo Bobila, cs; Fr.
+Tran Quoc Bao (Joseph), cs; and Fr.
+Giang Nguyen, cs

 The Postulancy Program consists of about nine months of preparation before the Novitiate.
 It is located in the new building in Cebu inaugurated in 2010.